isomerpages/moe-acsj/_our-ccas/Uniformed Groups/The Boys' Brigade.md

 </td>
 <td rowspan="1" colspan="2">
 <p>BB members wear a uniform.
 Depending on the occasion, they will either
-wear Full Uniform or Day Dress (BB shirt and shorts, white belt, name tag, dark blue socks and black shoes) or Fatigue Dress (BB polo tee shirt, BB shorts, name tag and school shoes).
+wear Full Uniform or Day Dress <em>(BB shirt and shorts, white belt, name tag, dark blue socks and black shoes)</em> or Fatigue Dress (BB polo tee shirt, BB shorts, name tag and school shoes).
-<br>For new members, the 12J will arrange a day to go down to the BBHQ [105
+<br>For new members, the 12J will arrange a day to go down to the BBHQ - 105
-Ganges Avenue S(169695)] to effect uniform purchases.
+Ganges Avenue S(169695) to effect uniform purchases.
 Regular members can also join in to go down to buy items.
 However, only new members will be given a subsidy.
 <br>Subsequently, BB members are expected to go on their own to purchase whatever
-items they may need (as and when the need requires).</p>
+items they may need <em>(as and when the need requires)</em>.</p>
 </td>
 </tr>
 <tr>